kluster-ai/docs/get-started/api.md

 ---

-## List all Batch Jobs
+## List all Batch jobs

 `get https://api.kluster.ai/v1/batches`

-To list all of your Batch objects, send a request to the batches endpoint without specifying a batch_id.
+To list all of your Batch jobs, send a request to the `batches` endpoint without specifying a `batch_id`.
 To constrain the query response, you can also use a limit parameter.

 <div class="grid" markdown>
 <div markdown>